WayneHartigan/123-Navigation/README.md

 # 123-Navigation
-A voice activated navigation Chrome Extension, developed for Final Year Project
+A Google Chrome extension that allows users to navigate throughout Chrome using only their voice and on screen indicators.
+Developed for a Final Year Project in BSc (Honours) in Computing at The National College of Ireland (NCI).
+Installation instruction can be found below.

+<sup>Pending review for Google Chrome Web Store Deployment</sup>

+# LinkedIn Profile
+www.linkedin.com/in/wayne-hartigan/

 # Installation Instructions